-4. Voluntary Unemployment
+4. Voluntary unemployment

 This occurs when people choose to remain unemployed rather than take jobs available.
 For example, if benefits are generous, people may prefer to stay on benefits rather than get work.
 Frictional unemployment is also a type of voluntary unemployment as they are choosing to wait until they find a better job.

-5. Demand Deficient or “Cyclical Unemployment”
+5. Demand deficient or “Cyclical unemployment”

-For example, in a recession Aggregate Demand (AD) will fall leading to a decline in output and negative economic growth.
+- Demand deficient unemployment occurs when the economy is below full capacity.For example, in a recession aggregate demand (AD) will fall leading to a decline in output and negative economic growth.